 The Designated Safeguarding Lead (DSL) and Deputy (DDSL) have responsibility for ensuring that the safeguarding of children is central to the ethos of our school.
-They are suitably trained and experienced and carry out the duties of the DSL role as outlined in Keeping Children Safe in Education September 2023 and summarised in this policy.
+They are suitably trained and experienced and carry out the duties of the DSL role as outlined in the most recent version of Keeping Children Safe in Education and summarised in this policy.